DayZFE/hooks-schedule/README.md

 ### useChanged

-Known if value changed in **this effect callback , or aka event loop**
+Known if value changed in **current effect callback , or aka event loop**

 ```typescript
 const aChanged = useChanged(a);